versex799/BunnyOverflow/README.md

 The main menu allows you to select running any one of the processes, or running them all at once, where one carries directly over to the next.
 I will go over each of the options in more detail below.

+# 1: Start New BOF

+The purpose of this process is to create a walkthrough type of experience.
+It takes you through each of the following processes and provides prompts to let you know what to look at, when to reset the debugger, and more.
+After each step is finished, the results will automatically be saved to disk.
+If no previous configuration was detected at startup or was not loaded before beginning this process, the user will be prompted to enter the remote and local IP addresses and port numbers, as well as the operation to perform on the service.

 # 2: Fuzzing

 Fuzzing is the process of determining if and when a service crashes based on the input values supplied to it.
 This simple operation makes multiple connections to the